yoko-vicky/Tracking-App-with-React-Redux/README.md

 - Incorporated **progress visualization** to motivate continued use
 - Created **admin mode** with structured item management for flexibility
 - Auth flow and state logic aligned to reduce user confusion and redundancy
+- Mapped user interaction patterns to backend data structure and API responses, reducing cognitive load and redundant logic

 This project reflects my focus on aligning data structure and user interaction — with clarity, simplicity, and real-world usability.

 ### 🔗 API & Data Modeling
-- Designed and implemented a Rails REST API to manage user, item, and record resources.
+- Designed and implemented a Rails REST API — defining endpoints, request structures, and response patterns aligned with frontend UX logic
-- Created a PostgreSQL schema to support customizable tracking categories.
+- Created and normalized a PostgreSQL schema to support flexible, category-based habit tracking
-- Used JWT authentication to secure user sessions.
+- Used JWT authentication to secure user sessions, integrated with frontend state logic
-- Ensured data integrity and clear relationships between users, items, and records.
+- Mapped data relationships across users, items, and records to support maintainability, query efficiency, and intuitive UI behavior

 ### 🧭 Data Flow & Integration
 - Connected the React + Redux frontend with the Rails API for full CRUD operations.
-- Defined clear API endpoints to support intuitive user flows.
+- Designed API endpoints and backend logic to directly reflect frontend flows and user intent
-- Managed async data updates while keeping state predictable and maintainable.
+- Structured async data updates using Redux while preserving predictability and clear state transitions

 ---